-"Och! is it laughin' ye are?" exclaimed Larry, bringing forward the muzzle of his gun, "it's cryin' ve'll be before long."
+"Och! is it laughin'.ye are?" exclaimed Larry, bringing forward the muzzle of his gun, "it's cryin' ye'll be before long."

 As he spoke the piece exploded.
-Whether it was that his finger had pressed the trigger too soon, or that the aim, owing to the pace, was unsteady, we know not, but Larry missed; the ball hit the ground just in front of the bear, and drove such a quantity of earth into his face, eyes, and mouth, that he shook his head with a spluttering cough which ended in a savage growl, but, on beholding the wild Irishman charging down on him with the ferocity and thunder of a squadron of heavy dragoons, he dropped on his fore-legs, turned tail, and fled.
+Whether it was that his finger had pressed the trigger too soon, or that the aim, owing to the pace, was unsteady, we know not, but Larry missed; the ball hit the ground just in front of the bear, and drove such a quantity of earth into his face, eyes, and mouth, that he shook his head with a spluttering cough which ended in a savage growl, but, on beholding ent off up, and bouring country scended ong this ngs and judged there the urned at over the furiously ut nearly t rose on teeth. d Larry, t's cryin hether it too soon, unsteady, hit the re such a d mouth, ng cough beholding the wild Irishman charging down on him with the ferocity and thunder of a squadron of heavy dragoons, he dropped on his fore-legs, turned tail, and fled.
 Larry tried to re-load while pursuing, but, owing to the uneven nature of the ground, which required him to devote earnest attention to the badger-holes, he could not manage this.
 Without knowing very well what to do, he continued the chase, meditating as to whether it were better to try to ride over the bear, or to attempt the breaking of its skull with the butt end of his gun.
 As, however, it was all he could do to keep pace with the brute, he found either alternative impossible.

-"Ochone! what'll I do wid ye?" cried the per-

-plexed man, in despair.
+"Ochone! what'll I do wid ye?" cried the perplexed man, in despair.